Ideation, design, strategy and hands-on realization of Internet services.

-Starting August 2018, I embarked on an expedition through the backcountry of Asia working on landscape photography as well as various Internet projects and immersing my kids in new cultural experiences.
+In August of 2018, I embarked on an expedition through the backcountry of Asia to work on landscape photography, various Internet projects and to immerse my kids in new cultures.

 Self-driven, entrepreneurial, I know what to do when given a clean sheet of paper (or even dirty ones).
 UNIX/Linux/Mac preference.